 Grants

-The High Weald National Landscape Partnership currently runs two grant schemes – the High Weald Nature and Community Fund (previously known as Sussex Lund) and the Farming in Protected Landscapes Programme.
+The High Weald National Landscape Partnership currently runs two major grant schemes – the High Weald Nature and Community Fund (previously known as Sussex Lund) and the Farming in Protected Landscapes Programme.

 Both schemes support projects that preserve our beautiful landscape and meet national and local goals for climate, nature, people and place,

+If you aren’t sure what grant to apply for, fill in our enquiry form and we will get back to you.
 We are here to provide advice and support with developing projects and submitting a grant application.

 If our grant schemes aren’t right for your project we can also direct you to schemes run by others that may be suitable.